 Hispanic – Latinos are known for acculturation; adapting to the prevailing culture while holding onto their original cultural values and traditions.
-The balancing of two cultures is no different in celebrating Thanksgiving – Dia de Accion de Gracia.
+The balancing of two cultures is no different in celebrating Thanksgiving – Dia de Accion de Gracias.

 There’s no better example of the socialization process than the food served for the holiday.
 Most Hispanics – Latinos, whether new immigrants to the U.S. or multi-generational, observe the Thanksgiving tradition of serving the typical roasted turkey with all the trimmings.
 Still, it is common to find something from their culture making it to the menu.